 Girl Painting with Hand

-RP-L201 is being developed for severe LAD-I, a rare genetic immune disorder that predisposes patients to recurrent and fatal infections and is near-uniformly fatal in childhood without an allogeneic hematopoietic stem cell transplant (HSCT).
+RP-L201 is being developed for severe Leukocyte Adhesion Deficiency Type I (LAD-I), a rare genetic immune disorder that predisposes patients to recurrent and fatal infections and is near-uniformly fatal in childhood without an allogeneic hematopoietic stem cell transplant (HSCT).

 Interested in learning more?